 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR §58.5 and §58.6 Are formal compliance steps or mitigation required?
 Compliance determi Table 6 TAC Exposures at the Subject Propert

 By Health Risk

 Health Risk Variable Estimated Value

 DPM (in one million) 87

 TOG (in one million) 9.3

 Total DPM + TOG (in one million) 97

 PM2.5 (μg/m3) 2.5

-excess cases per million over the background 520 cases.
-A furt cases per million result from Total Organic Gases (TOG) for a to 97 excess cases per million.
-Particulate Matter 2.5 microns in san estimated value of 2.5 micrograms per cubic meter.
-Sacramento does not have CEQA Thresholds of Significance for exposure to TACs, except for new Stationary Sources, which are allowed to cause an incremental increase in cancer of more the in a million at any off-site receptor.
-Applying this to the site we result in adverse impacts.
-The Sacramento Metropolitan Air District does not recommental increase.
+excess cases per million over the backgro cases per million result from Total Organi 97 excess cases per million.
+Particulate M an estimated value of 2.5 micrograms per Sacramento does not have CEQA Thresho exposure to TACs, except for new Station allowed to cause an incremental increase in a million at any off-site receptor.
+Apply result in adverse impacts. c Gases (TOG) for a total of latter 2.5 microns in size has recubic meter. olds of Significance for ary Sources, which are not in cancer of more than 10 ling this to the site would

-particular health risk or concentration-bathe MSAT Protocol and its Mapping Tool a jurisdiction to determine appropriate risk However, for reference, the Bay Area Air District suggests a cumulative cancer risk a million from all local sources, and a cum 0.8 μg/m3.
-San Joaquin Valley Air Pollutio CEQA threshold of 20 cancers in a million project-specific impacts due to carcinoge Joaquin Valley Air Pollution Control District concentration above the California Ambie 12 μg/m3 to be a significant impact. and defers to the local revels for intervention.
-Quality Management threshold of 100 cancers in hulative PM {2.5} threshold of n Control District has a for both cumulative and ns.
+The Sacramento Metropolitan Air District particular health risk or concentration-ba the MSAT Protocol and its Mapping Tool a jurisdiction to determine appropriate risk However, for reference, the Bay Area Air District suggests a cumulative cancer risk a million from all local sources, and a cum 0.8 μg/m3.
+San Joaquin Valley Air Pollutio CEQA threshold of 20 cancers in a million project-specific impacts due to carcinoge Joaquin Valley Air Pollution Control District concentration above the California Ambie 12 μg/m3 to be a significant impact. sed thresholds for use with and defers to the local levels for intervention.
+Quality Management threshold of 100 cancers in nulative PM {2.5} threshold of n Control District has a for both cumulative and ns.
 Additionally, the Sanct considers any PM {2.5}